-- Find the best term to refer to informal workers that makes them feel comfortable and proud, - Identify organised communities with leaders who can represent them (they can be mostly independent and hence not easy to identify), - Know whether they are already supported by NGOs which can collaborate as intermediaries to facilitate any communication and preparation process regarding EPR integration, - Identify existing studies or surveys carried out by environmental agencies, NGOs or other stakeholders trying to identify and characterise workers in the informal waste sector, - Identify existing or ongoing work to establish policies for the inclusion of the informal waste workers, - Identify existing initiatives to register informal waste workers, - Identify existing initiatives led by packaging producers to integrate informal workers in packaging waste collection and sorting processes, - Do what is necessary to get a formal agreement between all stakeholders related with the packaging value chain recognising informal workers as key players for the EPR implementation process.
+- Find the best term to refer to informal workers that makes them feel comfortable and proud, - Identify organised communities with leaders who can represent them in decision-making processes (they can be mostly independent and hence not easy to identify), - Know whether they are already supported by NGOs which can collaborate as intermediaries to facilitate any communication and preparation process regarding EPR integration, - Identify existing studies or surveys carried out by environmental agencies, NGOs or other stakeholders trying to identify and characterise workers in the informal waste sector, - Identify existing or ongoing work to establish policies for the inclusion of the informal waste workers, - Identify existing initiatives to register informal waste workers, - Identify existing initiatives led by packaging producers to integrate informal workers in packaging waste collection and sorting processes, - Do what is necessary to get a formal agreement between all stakeholders in the packaging value chain that recognises informal workers as key players for the EPR implementation process.
+For example, when establishing a governance mechanism for the PRO (system operator), consider the option of including informal sector representatives in the decisionmaking process or in strategic meetings led by the PRO administration with other stakeholders.

-According to Morais et al. (2022)6, the formalisation of informal economies can take different approaches, such as registration, taxation, organisation and representation, legal frameworks, social protection, business incentives or support, and more.
-For the waste picker community, the following benefits would be included as outlined in table 2 below.
+Looking at formalisation as one way of integration, the formalisation of informal economies can take different approaches, such as registration, taxation, organisation and representation, legal frameworks, social protection, business incentives or support, and more5.
+For the waste picker community, the following benefits would be included as outlined in table 2.